 Heightened feelings of empowerment

-Employees who say their company proactively shares mental health resources are 61% more likely to feel that their company is communicating to them the information they need to look out for their own health and wellbeing.
+Employees who say their company makes a proactive effort to support mental health are 61% more likely to feel that their company is communicating to them the information they need to look out for their own health and wellbeing.

-The pandemic – and the pivot to remote and hybrid work – blurred many of our built-in boundaries with work, and knocked work-life balance off-kilter.
+The pandemic blurred many of our built-in boundaries with work, and knocked work-life balance off-kilter.
 Especially for those working from home for the first time, remote working and hybrid work meant more time sitting in front of a laptop – and not knowing how or when to switch off.